remarkablemark/remarkablemark.github.io/_posts/2021/2021-01-10-dependabot-github-npm.md

 layout: post
 title: Add Dependabot to GitHub for npm
 date: 2021-01-10 15:21:12
+updated: 2021-01-10 17:18:57
-excerpt: How to add Dependabot to automate dependency update for npm project on GitHub.
+excerpt: How to add Dependabot to automate dependency update for npm or Node.js projects on GitHub.
 categories: dependabot github npm
 ---